 Why Do Interviewers Ask “What Is Your Work Style?”

-Sometimes you’ll hear an interviewer ask this question or one similar to it, like “Describe your work style.”
+Sometimes, you’ll hear an interviewer ask this question or one similar to it, like “Describe your work style.”
 What they’re trying to understand is how well you’ll fit in with the current company culture.
-For example, at environments like Facebook, they pride themselves on having a “hacker” mentality to their work.
+For example, in environments like Facebook, they pride themselves on having a “hacker” mentality to their work.
 Meaning everyone is always trying to do better than the day before.
 Inventing, creating, improving, moving forward.

 Answers You Want To Avoid

-Answering this question with your classic “I’m a hard worker” responses won’t do much for you.
+Answering this question with your classic “I’m a hard worker,” responses won’t do much for you.
 In fact, even answering with something like, “I pride myself on the way I communicate to others” won’t really cut it.
 That’s because these are answers the interviewer would expect to hear.
 And because of that, they lack some enthusiasm and creativity that the interviewer is searching for.

 Avoid answer’s that: